jayaddison/mrhs-kph-enigma-decode/README.md

 So, we can scan the codebook to find the relevant daily Enigma configuration settings -- and we can also perform a quick check by ensuring that the last three letters of the first five-character ciphertext block - `BSTHH` - appear in that line of the codebook under the `Kenngruppen` column.

 Indeed, `THH` does appear for the 27th -- this confirms to us that we are using the correct settings line for the ciphertext that we have received.

+Our decryption script also makes use of a pair of three-letter words found in the original transmission -- `JXY LYI`.
+These contain the message key, the fourth and final input that we need to decrypt the message.

 Finally, we can put together some code to decrypt the message: